-Medicare.
-We cover:

-What you must pay when you get these services Services that are covered for you Dental services (Continued) Prior Authorization may Medicaid-covered dental services for preventive and be required from essential care.
-See Chapter 13 for more information on VillageCareMAX's dental Medicaid-covered services.

-Additional Plan Benefits:

-You are covered for certain comprehensive dental services that are not covered by Medicare and Medicaid including:

-- Prosthodontics services (like crowns) limited to one every 60 months per tooth - Endodontics (root canal) limited to 1 per lifetime per tooth vendor (Liberty Dental Plan).

-Depression screening

-We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide followup treatment and/or referrals.

-There is no coinsurance, copayment, or deductible for an annual depression screening visit.

-Diabetes screening

-We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+What you must pay when Services that are covered for you you get these services Dental services There is no coinsurance, In general, preventive dental services (such as cleaning, routine copayment, or deductible for dental services dental exams, and dental x-rays) are not covered by Original Medicare.
+Non-routine dental care covered by Original Medicare to treat Prior Authorization may illness or injury when you are in a hospital and it is medically be required from Liberty necessary.
+Dental (dental vendor) The plan also covers Medicaid-covered dental services.
+See Chapter 13 for more information.
+Additional dental benefits covered by VillageCareMAX You are covered for up to \$2,000 (\$500 per quarter) per year for additional comprehensive dental services not covered by Medicaid such as non-routine care, extractions, fillings, implants, dentures, crowns, bridges, root canal and oral surgery.
+This benefit is limited to the dental procedure codes covered by the plan.
+Unused amounts from the quarterly limit carry over to the next quarter and must be used by December 31, 2023.
+Depression screening There is no coinsurance, copayment, or deductible We cover one screening for depression per year.
+The screening for an annual depression must be done in a primary care setting that can provide followscreening visit. up treatment and/or referrals.
+Diabetes screening There is no coinsurance, copayment, or deductible We cover this screening (includes fasting glucose tests) if you for the Medicare covered have any of the following risk factors: high blood pressure diabetes screening tests. (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.

-There is no coinsurance. copayment, or deductible for the Medicare covered diabetes screening tests.